WICG/soft-navigations/README.md

 * `startTime` would be defined as the time in which the user's click was received.
 See [discussion](https://bugs.chromium.org/p/chromium/issues/detail?id=1369680).
 * `name` would be the URL of the history entry representing the soft navigation.
 * `entryType` would be "soft-navigation".
-* `duration` would be the time from `startTime` until the point in which all the tasks spawned by the user click were finished.

-Note: `duration` would require modifying the current TaskAttribution infrastructure implemented in Chromium.
+* `duration` - it's not currently clear what a useful `duration` value would be that enables the entry to fire early enough.
+See [issue #4](https://github.com/yoavweiss/soft-navigations/issues/4).

 ## Examples
 That's all neat, but how would developers use the above?
 Great question!